-The animal can also find something to eat in the attic, depending on what else is inside the attic.
-If they prefer to eat insects, for example, there might be insects in the attic so they can eat without having to leave the warmth and security of the attic.
+The animal can also find something to eat inside your home depending on what is available.
+If they prefer to eat insects, for example, they might find insects in areas of the home that you don’t have access to.
+This allows wild animals to eat without having to leave the warmth and security of the structure.
 Otherwise, they’ll find a food source close to their new home so they don’t have to go far to eat.

 How Can This Be Prevented?

-Most animals are going to find any small hole they can use to get into the attic, so prevention should include checking the inside and outside of the attic carefully to repair any damage that could allow animals in.
-Screens can be used to further prevent entry by blocking the smaller holes in vents to the attic.
+Most animals are going to find any small hole they can use to get into a home or structure, so prevention should include checking the inside and outside of your home carefully to repair any damage that could allow animals in.
+Screens can be used to further prevent entry by blocking the smaller holes in vents outside vents.

-What Should Happen if an Animal Gets Inside the Attic?
+What Should Happen if an Animal Gets Inside Your Home?

 A professional will be sent to their home to determine what type of animal has entered the home and to remove the animal.
 Often, they will also let the homeowner know if they noticed any way the animal could have accessed the home so this can be fixed to prevent more animals from getting inside.

 Are you wondering, What do wild animals do during the fall?
 They tend to look for somewhere to protect them from the weather and to provide easy access to food.
 Make sure you learn more about what your local animals might do during the winter and the signs that might reveal there’s a wild animal in your home.
 This way, you can take the appropriate action quickly to remove them from your home.